QuixThe2nd/ProntoLM/README.md

 ## What is ProntoLM?

 ProntoLM is a probabilistic, non-tokenised language model that generates completions based on a provided text dataset.
-It utilizes a simple pattern matching and counting approach to generate the completions, which allows it to run perfectly well without a GPU/CPU with a single thread.
+It utilizes a simple pattern matching and counting approach to generate the completions, which allows it to run perfectly well without a GPU, using a single thread.
 The language model does not use weights or a neural network to remain lightweight and easy to modify/improve.

 ## What is the Purpose of ProntoLM?